pjferguson/DevSecOps-Netflix-Clone/README.md

 - Clones the [DevSecOps-Netflix-Clone repository](https://github.com/pjferguson/DevSecOps-Netflix-Clone).
 - Creates a system user `promonitoring` for Prometheus monitoring.
 - Installs **Grafana**, configures it to start on boot, and enables necessary services.
-- This can be ran in your environment:
+- This can be run in your environment:
 ``` bash
 git clone https://github.com/pjferguson/DevSecOps-Netflix-Clone
 cd DevSecOps-Netflix-Clone